Beef Broth vs Stock: What’s the Difference?

 Real bone broth will also have a long simmering time.
 A good beef bone broth or chicken bone broth should be simmered for at least 10 hours (if not more).
 Companies like Kettle & Fire list their simmering times on the packaging for this very reason.

 Finally, a quality broth will be made with a variety of ingredients, including various bones, tendons, and connective tissue.
-This allows for a nutrient-dense product.

 Pin for later: